-A flow is a visual representation of a path of actions taken by an actor, an intuitive graph plotting an actor's journey.
-You can view the discovery paths of all actors simultaneously, and study the events of an individual path.
-You also have the ability to analyze a sequence of events for a particular actor at a granular level.
-All of which provide you with the tools to track trends and determine projected user behaviors over time.
+You can view the discovery paths of all actors simultaneously, study the events of an individual path, and analyze a sequence of events for a particular actor at a granular level.
+In this way, flows provide you with the tools to track trends and determine projected user behaviors over time.

 Creating a basic flow